Skip to content

 7. While students are encouraged to not bring food or beverages into a room filled with expensive electronics, it is understood that some students have medical needs that might not be able to be postponed until class is over.

-• The half-hexagon table in the corner of the room is the designated food/beverage table.
-Students who wish to eat or drink something during class may move to that table briefly before returning to their seat to complete their assigned tasks.
+• The white shelving unit by the door is the designated food/beverage area.
+Students who wish to eat or drink something during class may move there briefly before returning to their seat to complete their assigned tasks.

 • Any food or beverages placed near the electronics (even on the floor) will be confiscated, as it will be assumed the intent was to consume what was brought while making a mess on and around the electronics.

-8. Upon finding their seat, students are expected to visit FouloisTech.info and click the image for their grade level to see the agenda and instructions for that day's activities.
+8. Upon finding their seat, students are expected to log into their computer and visit FouloisTech.info and click the image for their grade level to see the agenda and instructions for that day's activities.

 • Some assignments will require introduction and guidance before students may begin their work.
 Others will allow students to begin immediately, especially if guidance/instruction was provided during a previous class.